 The primary issues to consider for avian protection on transmission lines are clearances, marking, and nests.
 Transmission clearances for all voltages shall exceed the established minimums, shown in Attachment 2.
-Where Entergy standard structure configurations, shown in Attachment 1, are used, the design will meet the guidelines.
+Where Entergy standard structure configurations, shown in Attachment 1.
+Where Entergy standard structure configurations, shown in Attachment 1.
+Attachment 1, are used, the design will meet the guidelines.
 Marking of wires is addressed in Section 7.13.4 and is to be done only in areas where such marking is required by authorized wildlife agencies, Laws, or applicable Permits.